FAQ: Discontinuation of third party vSwitch program (2149722)

 VMware believes the overall number of customers will be minimal, though some customers will be impacted.

-Can a customer continue to use a 3rd party virtual switch, specifically the Cisco Nexus 1000v?
+Can a customer continue to use a third party virtual switch, specifically the Cisco Nexus 1000v?

-Existing customers that have purchased the Cisco Nexus 1000V may continue to use the product on vSphere 6.0 and prior versions.
-Cisco has only provided software support for Nexus 1000V up to VMware vSphere 6.0.”
+Existing customers that have purchased the Cisco Nexus 1000V may continue to use the product on vSphere 6.0 and earlier versions.
+Cisco has only provided software support for Nexus 1000V up to VMware vSphere 6.0.

 Will VMware continue to provide support for the Nexus 1000v?